-if any income of any Income Year of the Trust shall not be paid or applied in accordance with clause 3.1 during or within six months from the end of that Income Year the Trustees must accumulate that income, and any income so accumulated must be added to and form part of the capital of the Trust Fund and is subject to the trusts and powers declared in this Deed in respect of the capital of the Trust Fund; and
+if any income of any Income Year of the Trust shall not be paid or applied in accordance with clause 3.1 during or within six months from the end of that Income Year the Trustees must accumulate that income, and any income so accumulated must be added to and form part of the capital of the Trust Fund and is subject to the trusts and powers declared in this Deed in respect of the capital of the Trust Fund;

-the Trustees may at any time pay or apply all or any of the capital of the Trust for the purpose or purposes contained in clause 3.1.
+the Trustees may at any time pay or apply all or any of the capital of the Trust for the purpose or purposes contained in clause 3.1;

+the Trustees may authorise the sale of Settlement Quota by the Asset Holding Company, or Subsidiary of the Asset Holding Company, provided that:

+such sale is approved in accordance with clause 7.3(j)(iii)(4); and

+the Settlement Quota is sold to another Mandated Iwi Organisation or an entity within the AFL Group pursuant to section 161 of Act and no other entity.

 Management of the Trust - General:

 The Trustees shall have the absolute management and entire control of the Trust Fund.